canjs/can-view-callbacks/docs/attr.md

 that matches attribute names.
 Examples: `"my-fill"` or `/my-\w/`.

 @param {function(HTMLElement,can-view-callbacks.attrData)} attrHandler(el, attrData)
 A function that adds custom behavior to `el`.
+Note that `el` might not be in the DOM when the callback is called.

 @body